-In the light of the global crisis that’s caused thousands of unsuspecting computer users from around the globe to have their PC’s frozen, I thought we should offer some advice and tips on how to protect yourself online.
+You may have heard of the global crisis back in 2017 that’s caused thousands of unsuspecting computer users from around the globe to have their PC’s frozen, I thought we should offer some advice and tips on how to protect yourself online.

-You’ve probably recently heard in the news of a cyber threat that’s still rampant (at the time of writing this post) and causing many computers to simply ‘not want to play’.
+You’ve probably recently read in the news of a cyber threat was rampant (at the time of writing this post) and causing many computers to simply ‘not want to play’.
 A security floor within Windows operating system was hijacked by a group of unknown hackers, causing misery to many computer users and organisations, in particular, the NHS.

 Once infected, the virus is encrypting part or entire systems, then demanding the user pays money anonymously via Bitcoin.
 This kind of infection is called ransomware – simply meaning… pay up or don’t get your system back!

 I hear many of you cry ‘this won’t happen to me!’ guess what?… so far it’s affected 150 countries with over 220,000 people’s systems being infected.
 A simple, innocent looking email was sent out (called Phishing), a link within it was clicked and boom… if your system isn’t properly protected, you leave yourself open to ransomware and other nasties.

 Here are a few simple steps you can take to make sure you’re as safe as can be.